DiffBIR: Towards Blind Image Restoration with Generative Diffusion Prior: Conclusion and Limitations

 \section{Conclusion and Limitations}

 We propose a unified framework for blind image restoration, named DiffBIR, which could achieve realistic restoration results by leveraging the prior knowledge of pre-trained Stable Diffusion.
-It consists of two stages: the restoration and generation stage, which ensures both fidelity and realness.
-Extensive experiments have validated the superiority of DiffBIR over existing state-of-the-art methods for both BSR and BFR tasks.
-Although our proposed DiffBIR has shown promising results, the potential of text-driven image restoration is not explored.
-Further exploitation in Stable Diffusion for image restoration task is encouraged.
-On the other hand, our DiffBIR method requires 50 sampling steps to restore a low-quality image, resulting in much higher computational resource consumption and more inference time compared to other image restoration methods.
+Extensive experiments have validated the superiority of DiffBIR over existing state-of-the-art methods for BSR, BFR, and BID tasks.
+Although our proposed DiffBIR has shown promising results, it requires 50 sampling steps to restore one low-quality image, which is computationally expensive.
+Besides, our two-stage restoration pipeline might be feasible for other BIR tasks, so more exploration can be conducted.